Can you help ?

 An Update from Elm Tree Surgery

 We have now moved to a total triage model, so most consultations are on the telephone or via a video link, but we are offering face to face consultations where appropriate, after discussion with a doctor or nurse, or for most nursing procedures including immunisations, blood tests and dressings.
-The surgery has always remained open and we are now able to resume all the normal services as previously, with the exceptions of minor surgery, ear syringing and spirometry.
+The surgery has always remained open and we continue to offer all the normal services as previously, with the exceptions of minor surgery, ear syringing and spirometry.
 Please do book for blood tests, annual review of chronic conditions, maternity care, coils, smears, implants, new baby checks, all immunisations and other checks as before.

 Many patients have stayed away from general practice because of the Covid virus, but we don’t want any physical or mental health problems to be missed or forgotten, so please do call us if you have any medical concerns.
 We have the recommended PPE and strict cleansing procedures are in place.
 Please always wear a suitable face covering or mask when entering the surgery.
 Access to the building is now strictly by invitation.
 If you have acute or repeat medications to collect you will be contacted via a text or phone call when your medications are ready to collect.